awsdocs/amazon-athena-user-guide/doc_source/cross-account-permissions.md

 **To grant access to the user in account b from the AWS KMS key policy in account a**

-1. In the AWS KMS key policy for Account A, grant the user in Account B permissions to the following actions:
+1. In the AWS KMS key policy for Account A, grant the role assumed by Account B permissions to the following actions:
    +  `kms:Encrypt`
    +  `kms:Decrypt`
    +  `kms:ReEncrypt*`
    +  `kms:GenerateDataKey*`
    +  `kms:DescribeKey`

-   The following example grants key access to only one IAM user or role\.
+   The following example grants key access to only one IAM role\.

    ```
    {